Fody/Home/pages/mdsource/configuration.source.md

 - You can use MSBuild logic to dynamically control the behavior
 - You can add the configuration e.g. just once in the `Directory.build.props` file to share the same configuration among several projects.
+- To support sharing the configuration among several projects, entries for weavers that are not installed for a particular project are ignored, so you can configure the superset of all weavers installed in all projects.
-- Intellisens for the configuration is not available here
+- IntelliSens for the configuration is not available here

 #### A file in the solution directory
-You can also share the configuration among all projects of the solution by adding one file named `FodyWeavers.xml` in the soulution directory.
+You can also share the configuration among all projects of the solution by adding one file named `FodyWeavers.xml` in the solution directory.
-- Intellisens for the configuration is not available here
+- IntelliSens for the configuration is not available here
+- Entries for weavers that are not installed for a particular project are ignored, so you can configure the superset of all weavers installed in all projects.
 - This option has the lowest precedence and will be overwritten by the other options

 ## Controlling the behavior of Fody